UMN Rocket Team wins 2021 Virtual Spaceport America Cup

 On top of navigating presentations virtually, the students also faced the challenge of designing a rocket during a pandemic.

-“COVID-19 obviously made developing a rocket difficult,” said Patrick Collins, a 2021 aerospace engineering graduate and the team lead for the competition.
+“COVID-19 obviously made developing a rocket difficult,” said Patrick Collins, a 2021 aerospace engineering and mechanics graduate, and the team lead for the competition.
 “That said, we were able to schedule a system for sub-teams to meet in groups of four in the lab by implementing robust COVID-19 precautions.”

 During the rest of summer, the students are planning on designing and building another aircraft—their High Altitude rocket—which they hope to fly at a competition in September in Nevada.